 Former Supreme Court Justice Oliver Wendell Holmes, Jr., famously said “[t]he life of the law has not been logic; it has been experience.”
 What seemed to be straightforward direction to the judges resulted in inconsistency when dealing with these health insurance costs.
 Through experience, the legislature and courts have applied logic to come up with a fair way to address this issue for all parties, including blended families.

 The family law attorneys of Livesay & Myers, P.C., are experienced in the issues unique to blended families, and diligently review updates to all aspects of Virginia family law to always remain at the forefront of the legal field.
-We represent clients in Fredericksburg, Fairfax, Manassas, Leesburg and throughout Northern Virginia.
+From our five convenient office locations, we represent clients across Northern Virginia.
 Contact us today to schedule a consultation.